ZeendaBean24/Nocrastinator/README.md

    - Enter the URL (make sure it starts with 'www.') and the website name in the provided fields.
    - Click "Add Website" to add it to the list of blocked websites.
 5. The extension will automatically block the specified websites when they are accessed.

 ---
+# Custom New Tab V1
+## Features
+- **Clock**: Displays the current time with theme-based styling.
+- **Weather App**: Provides current weather updates based on the user's location.
+- **Greeting**: Shows a greeting message that changes based on the time of day.
+- **Quick Links**: Allows users to access frequently visited websites quickly.
+- **Quote Display**: (Coming Soon) Displays a motivational quote each day.
+- **Daily Word**: Displays a word of the day with an example sentence to expand your vocabulary.
+- **Theme Toggle**: Switch between light and dark themes.

+## Usage
+- Once **Nocrastinator** is loaded, there should be a prompt by Chrome asking you if you want **Nocrastinator** to replace your default new tab page.
+Click `Yes`.
+You can always turn it back off at `chrome://extensions/` if you want to revert back to the old new tab page.

+---